Dublin

 Legal assistance

 An applicant who is subject to the Dublin Regulation may access legal information through the Legal Aid Board.
-Technically this is not completely free legal representation as there is a small amount (€10) to be paid (see section on Regular Procedure: Legal Assistance).
-The Legal Aid Board has also issued guidance on the role of Private Practitioners on their panel as regards legal advice, which shows that it also applies in the context of the Dublin procedure.[10]
+Technically this is not completely free legal representation as there is a small amount (€10) to be paid.
+The Legal Aid Board has also issued guidance on the role of Private Practitioners on their panel as regards legal advice, which shows that it also applies in the context of the Dublin procedure.[20]
 This assistance also applies to the appeal where legal representation is available.
+There are no reported differences in the quality of service provided between the Dublin procedure and the regular procedure (see section on Regular Procedure: Legal Assistance).

 Suspension of transfers